tzwmo1998/Cascade_MVSNeRF/README.md

    --N_vis 6
 ```

-*Important*: please always set batch_size to 1 when you are trining a genelize model, you can enlarge it when fine-tuning.

 *Checkpoint*: a pre-trained mvsnerf checkpoint is included in `ckpts/mvsnerf-v0.tar` and a pre-trained casmvsnerf checkpoint is included in `ckpts/cas23.tar`.

 *Evaluation*: We also provide a rendering and quantity scipt  in `renderer.ipynb`,

 </details>